-Some things to consider are the length of your cycle as well your lifestyle.
-While most reasons are usually harmless, here are some reason that this happens and what you can do about it:
+Some things to consider are the length of your cycle and your lifestyle, as well.
+While most reasons are usually harmless, here are some reasons why this happens and what you can do about it.

 If your period has come on twice this month, make sure you’ve taken your birth control correctly.
 Forgetting to take your birth control pills can cause an irregular cycle due to a change in hormones.

 Luckily, this problem is an easy fix.
 Just continue taking your birth control pills as prescribed and use a backup method of birth control until your next period.

 One sign of pregnancy can be an irregular period.
 Usually, your period stops until you give birth, but for some women, you may notice spotting.
 This occurs in the first trimester due to many reasons, such as polyps or even exercise.

 If you’ve noticed these symptoms, it is recommended that you see a doctor to rule out any abnormalities, such as an ectopic pregnancy.
 This occurs when the egg implants outside of the uterus.
 This results to irregular bleeding but could turn into a life threatening emergency over time if left untreated.

 A common reason you could be having two period a month are fibroids, which are benign (harmless) tumors that can grow on your uterus.
 Symptoms of fibroids include painful periods, back pain, or bloating.

 An OB-GYN uses an ultrasound to diagnose this condition.
 They can be removed through through several methods and this should stop the bleeding.